6502ts/6502.ts/doc/stellerator.md

 64bit iOS devices run the emulator well.
 During emulation, the current
 clock of the emulated system is displayed in the upper right corner.
-Chrome / V8  abd JavascriptCore / Safari tends to be faster than Firefox.
+Chrome / V8  and JavascriptCore / Safari tend to be faster than Firefox.

-If you run into performance issues, you can try switching of the web worker in the settings and try switching the audio driver to "waveform".
-Turning on frame merging can help as well.
+If you run into performance issues, switch CPU accuracy  to "instruction" and set the audio driver to waveform.
+Turning on frame merging and disabling the web worker can can help as well.

 # Current limitations